Downtown New London Historic District: State Street

 Green Street is also part of the downtown historic area, just off State.
-It was laid out officially in 1787, and many of the buildings in this neighborhood date from 1760-1792 and survived the torch of Benedict Arnold.
+It was laid out officially in 1787, and many of the buildings in this neighborhood date from 1760 to 1792 and survived the torch of Benedict Arnold.
 Eugene O'Neill's favorite watering spot was Dutch's Tavern, better known as The Dutch and housed in a 1760 building.
 The home at 79 Green dates to around 1801 and is known as The Richard Douglass House; Douglass was a veteran of the American Revolution, and the house is still a private residence.

 Also in the immediate area is the Starr Street District, a group of row houses built in the first two decades of the 1800s.
 The New London Railroad Station is also within the physical confines of the district, but not part of it; it is separately listed on the NRHP like the Courthouse, Customhouse, and Public Library.